Our budget for your trip to the Lofoten Islands and our tips for enjoying it without breaking the bank

 Since 2022, ferry services with fewer than 100,000 passengers per year have been financed by the Norwegian state, and are free of charge for all users.
 For a list of all free ferry routes in Norway, visit the official Norwegian website: AutoPassFerries.

-To reduce your budget, limit your consumption of alcohol, which is highly taxed in Norway: a can of cheap lager costs around €4…
+To reduce your budget, limit your consumption of alcohol, as it is a highly taxed product in Norway.
+Expect to pay around €4 for a can of cheap lager…

 Transport budget to the Lofoten Islands from France